-Property Type Description used if EllipseDefinition is set to Penn $Emittance_T$ double Transverse emittance for the 4d (x,px,y,py) subspace. $Emittance_L$ double Longitudinal emittance for the 2d (t,E) subspace. $Beta_T$ double Transverse beta for the 4d (x,px,y,py) subspace.
-Beta_L double Longitudinal beta for the 2d (t,E) subspace. $Alpha_T$ double Transverse alpha for the 4d (x,px,y,py) subspace.
-Alpha_L double Longitudinal alpha for the 2d (t,E) subspace.
+Property Type Description - used if EllipseDefinition is set to Penn $Emittance_T$ double Transverse emittance for the 4d (x,px,y,py) subspace. $Emittance_L$ double Longitudinal emittance for the 2d (t,E) subspace. $Beta_T$ double Transverse beta for the 4d (x,px,y,py) subspace.
+Beta_L double Longitudinal beta for the 2d (t,E) subspace. $Alpha_T$ double Transverse alpha for the 4d (x,px,y,py) subspace. $Alpha_L$ double Longitudinal alpha for the 2d (t,E) subspace.
 Normalised AngularMomentu double Normalised angular momentum for the transverse phase space.
 Bz double Nominal magnetic field on the reference particle. if EllipseDefinition is set to Penn or Twiss Dispersion_X double Dispersion in x (x-energy correlation).
-Dispersion_Y double Dispersion in y (y-energy correlation).
-DispersionPrime_X double D' in x (Px-energy correlation).
-DispersionPrime_Y double D' in y (Py-energy correlation). ies are only relevant for generating a beam envelope RootOutput string Output file name for writing output beam envelope in ROOT binary format.
+Dispersion_Y double Dispersion in y (y-energy correlation). $DispersionPrime_X$ double D' in x (Px-energy correlation). $DispersionPrime_Y$ double D' in y (Py-energy correlation). ies are only relevant for generating a beam envelope RootOutput string Output file name for writing output beam envelope in ROOT binary format.
 LongTextOutput string Output file name for writing output beam envelope in string format.
 ShortTextOutput string Output file name for writing output beam envelope in string format.
-This abbreviated output omits some of the fields that are present in LongTextOutput BeamOutput string files.
-If a BeamType is defined, this property controls the file name to which beam data is written.
-Delta t double Offset in time used for calculating numerical derivatives.
+This abbreviated output omits some of the fields that are present in LongTextOutput files.
+BeamOutput string If a BeamType is defined, this property controls the file name to which beam data is written.
+Delta_t double Offset in time used for calculating numerical derivatives.
 Default is 0.1 ns.
 Delta_E double Offset in energy used for calculating numerical derivatives.
 Default is 1 MeV.
 Delta_x double Offset in x position used for calculating numerical derivatives.
-Default is mm.
+Default is 1 mm.
 Delta_Px double Offset in x momentum used for calculating numerical derivatives.
 Default is MeV/c.
 Delta_y double Offset in y position used for calculating numerical derivatives.
 Default is mm.
 Delta_Py double Offset in y momentum used for calculating numerical derivatives.
 Default is MeV/c.
-Max_Delta_t double Max_Delta_E double - Maximum offsets when polyfit algorithm is used.
-In some cases the offset ca Max_Delta_x double keep increasing without limit unless these maximum offsets are defined.
-Defaul Max_Delta_Px double - keep increasing without mint unless these maximum onsets are defined.
-Default Max_Delta_y double Max Delta Py double ies are only relevant for generating a particle beam UseAsReference Bool If set to true and the datacard FirstParticleIsReference is set to 0, the first event in the Module will be used as the reference particle that sets cavit phases.
-This particle will then have the mean trajectory (i.e. no gaussia distribution).
-BeamFile string If the BeamType is ICOOL , Turtle , MAUS_PrimaryGenHit or G4BeamLin this property defines the name of the file containing tracks for MAUS.
+Max_Delta_t double Max_Delta_E double] Maximum officets when polyfit algorithm is used.
+In some appear the effect are Max_Delta_x double - Maximum offsets when polyfit algorithm is used.
+In some cases the offset can keep increasing without limit unless these maximum offsets are defined.
+Defaul Max_Delta_Px double is no limit.
+Max Delta y double Max_Delta_Py double 1 • ies are only relevant for generating a particle beam UseAsReference Bool If set to true and the datacard FirstParticleIsReference is set to 0, the first event in the Module will be used as the reference particle that sets cavity phases.
+This particle will then have the mean trajectory (i.e. no gaussian distribution).
+BeamFile string If the BeamType is ICOOL , Turtle , MAUS_PrimaryGenHit or G4BeamLine this property defines the name of the file containing tracks for MAUS.
 NumberOfEvents int Set the maximum number of events to take from this module.
-If other module are defined, MAUS will iterate over the modules until it the datacard numEv is reached or all modules have been run to NumberOfEvents .
+If other module are defined, MAUS will iterate over the modules until it the datacard numEvi is reached or all modules have been run to NumberOfEvents .
 Default is for MAUS to keep tracking from the first module it finds until numEvts is reached